BuildEmpire/apartment/README.md

 ...
 ```

-When you access the model apartment will automatically set the model to use the schema set in Global Apartment.
+When you access the model, apartment will automatically set the model to use the schema set in Global Apartment.
 You
 can also specify what apartment you want to use instead of using the global schema by doing:

 ```